GaloisInc/saw-script/doc/manual/manual.md

 Essentially, a value of type `Term` precisely describes all of the possible computations performed by some program.
-And, in particular, if two `Term` values are *equivalent*, then the programs that they represent perform equivalent computations.
+And, in particular, if two `Term` values are *equivalent*, then the programs that they represent will always compute the same results given the same inputs.
 We will say more later about what exactly it means for two terms to be equivalent, and how to determine whether two terms are equivalent.

 Before we dig into the `Term` type more deeply, it will be useful to describe the role of the Cryptol language in SAW.